payu-india/CMS-Chatbot/docs/Collect Payments/explore-ios-sdks/ios-upi-sdk/index.md

 }
 ```

-* **onEnteringVPA**: For validating the VPA entered by the user, we need to hit PayU’s validate VPA API.
+* **onEnteringVPA**: For validating the VPA entered by the user, we need to hit PayU's validate VPA API.
 This API needs a hash.
 In this callback, you will get the VPA entered by the user.
 Use this value to generate the required hash.
 When the hash is received from your server, send us the updated post params with the new hash.

 ```swift Swift
 PayUUPICore.shared.onEnteringVPA = {[weak self] vpa, completion in